-Traditionally CPACF was only able to execute clear-key cryptographic algorithms.
-This has changed with "Protected keys in CPACF", which is available for z196, z114 and newer processor models.
+CPACF offers "Protected keys in CPACF", which is available on all supported platforms.
 The key management instructions for this feature can only be executed in supervisor state.

 When the wrapping key is unique to each LPAR, a protected key cannot be shared with another LPAR.
 CPACF, using key wrapping, ensures that key material is not visible to applications or operating systems during encryption operations.